Atholos/Musicproject/README.md

 App usage is straight forward.
 1. You can view items without an user account
 2. To upload you must register and login
-3. Images can be like after logging in
+3. Images can be like after logging in.
+Also you can delete your own images by logging in